Evolutionary-Neural Hybrid Agents for Architecture Search: Experiments

-Finally, for each of the agents we select the generated model that achieved the best reward, train them on the full ImageNet task, and evaluate on the held-out test set.
-This allows to measure the extent to which the reward gains on the proxy task translate to the full task, and also compare with other results published on this benchmark.
-The results are reported in Table~\ref{tab:imagenet-sota}, which shows, that the reward gains translate to the final task.
-Also, the achieved test errors are comparable to the best results published on this benchmark.
 Notice that this comparison is influenced by factors unrelated to the choice of the agent.
 For example, some of the methods presented in Table~\ref{tab:imagenet-sota} used CIFAR-10 as the proxy task, while others used a subset of ImageNet.
 The definition of architecture search space is an other important factor in determining the quality of the generated models on the downstream task.
 MNasNet-92 is the only published result of a network that was generated by exploring the same Factorized Hierarchical Search Space \citep{DBLP:journals/corr/abs-1807-11626}.
 It achieves slightly lower results even compared to our Neural agent baseline.
 Our hypothesis is that this delta can be justified by considering that MNasNet was generated by maximizing a hybrid reward accounting for model latency.
-Finally, note that although Table~\ref{tab:imagenet-sota} presents a variety of different approaches, all listed networks have a similar number of parameters of around 5M.
+Note that although Table~\ref{tab:imagenet-sota} presents a variety of different methods, all listed networks have a similar number of parameters of around 5M.

-The architectures of the best models generated by the 3 agents show noticeable common patterns.
-The core of all 3 networks is mostly constructed with convolutions with kernel size 5 by 5, and have similar network depth of 22 or 23 blocks.
-The networks found by Evolutionary and \shortname \ agents both have same first and last block, but \shortname \ tends to use more filters (such as 192 and 384) in later stages to achieve higher accuracy than the Evolutionary agent.
-For more details about the architectures refer to the Appendix~\ref{appendix:img} Figure~\ref{fig:nets}.
+The architectures of the best models generated by the three agents show noticeable common patterns.
+The core of all three networks is mostly constructed with convolutions with kernel size 5 by 5, and have similar network depth of 22 or 23 blocks.
+The networks found by Evolutionary and \shortname \ agents both have the same first and last block, but \shortname \ tends to use more filters (such as 192 and 384) in later stages to achieve higher accuracy than the Evolutionary agent.
+We present these networks in Figure~\ref{fig:nets}.